Managing in Argentina

 The Western hand signals for "OK" and "thumbs up" are considered vulgar in Argentina, so avoid using them.

-Pouring wine in Argentina is a complex affair, and it's easy to get wrong.
-So, let your host or a colleague do this for you, whenever possible.
+Pouring wine in Argentina is a complex affair, and it's easy to get it wrong.
+So, whenever possible, let your host or a colleague do this for you.

 Imported liquor taxes are astronomically high in Argentina.
 Your team members are likely to pay for you when you're out together, so avoid ordering liquor unless it's inexpensive or locally made.